projectcalico/calico/getting-started/kubernetes/self-managed-onprem/self-managed-onprem.md

 #### Install Calico

-Choose a link below to install {{site.prodname}}, based on your datastore and number of nodes.
+Select a link below to install {{site.prodname}}, based on your datastore and number of nodes.

 >**Note**: The **Kubernetes API datastore - more than 50 nodes** option provides scaling using {{site.prodname}} [Typha daemon](https://github.com/projectcalico/typha)..
 (Typha is not included for etcd because etcd v3 already handles many clients so Typha is redundant and not recommended.)
 {: .alert .alert-info}